 What does a typical working day look like, these days?
 Meetings via Skype.
 Managing your colleagues’ workload over Trello or Asana.
 Slacking… with other clients and companies.

 And typing out your super-important presentation while wearing fluffy slippers and a dressing gown.
 No doubt, technology has revolutionised the way we work – and where we can work from.
-Now that the local Starbucks can double as a casual interview/meeting spot, there’s no limit to the possibilities of a more relaxed-looking work life.
+Now your coffee shop can double as a meeting spot, there’s no limit to the possibilities of a relaxed working life.
 From home.

-Which is why the nook in our kitchen, the shed in the backyard or the attic loft has become our ideal home office, at least for the roughly six million remote workers in the UK (according to the Government Business website).
+Which is why the kitchen table, the shed in the back garden, or the loft has become our ideal home office.

-With a few tips, the right apps and a multi-tasking home communications hub at your fingertips (i.e. your smartphone), working from home has never been easier.
+With the right apps and a multitasking home communications hub – yes, that’s your smartphone, working from home has never been easier.
 Here’s what you need to know so that you need never set foot in an office again.
 Unless you want to.

 The first rule when it comes to working from home?
-Pretend you’re going to (actual) work.
-Get up at a good time, have your shower, get dressed for the day ahead, eat breakfast and do whatever else you would do if you were about to hop on a train to the office.
+Pretend you’re going to actual work.
+Set your alarm, shower, get dressed, eat breakfast, and do whatever else you’d do if you were going into the office.

-But instead of opening the front door, just head upstairs and settle down at your computer to start the workday like a real person.
-It’s so easy to get distracted by anything and everything in your home – TV, books, laundry, organising drawers as a procrastination tactic – and with no one looking over your shoulder, you’re the one holding yourself accountable.
+But instead of opening the front door, head upstairs and settle down at your computer like a real person.
+It’s so easy to get distracted by anything and everything in your home.
+TV, books, laundry, organising drawers – they’re all great as procrastination tactics – and you’re the only one holding yourself accountable.

-Adopting office hours and setting goals for what you need to achieve that day and week will help you maintain discipline – a tricky thing when you’re managing yourself.
-And don’t forget to plan some breaks and think ahead: don’t spend three hours making a lasagna for lunch when you could have reheated that soup you made yesterday that’s in the fridge.
+Adopting office hours and setting goals for what you need to achieve that day and week will help you maintain discipline.
+But it’s the single most effective thing you can do.
+And don’t forget to plan some breaks and think ahead: don’t spend 3 hours making lunch when you could have reheated that soup you made yesterday.

-Apps like Asana and Trello, a real-time bulletin board of sorts, can help you manage your workload and prioritise your projects so you have a game plan of what you need to get done… so that you can find a spare 30 mins in the afternoon to devote to watching videos of baby sloths on replay.
+Apps like Asana and Trello, an instant bulletin board of sorts, can help you manage your workload and prioritise your projects.
+This will give you a game plan of what you need to get done.
+And that means you can find 30 mins in the afternoon to stream videos of baby sloths on replay.

 Just us, then?

-No longer will this be an issue for the telecommuter: with our Home-Fi box, you don’t need a fixed phone line to get a quick and functional broadband connection.
-You don’t even need wires: just plug in the box and you’re connected.
+No longer will this be an issue for the telecommuter: with our Home Broadband, you don’t need a fixed phone line to get a broadband connection, fast.
+You don’t even need wires: just plug in the hub and you’re connected.
 It couldn’t be easier.

-The whole problem with working from home is that you want to convey an air of professionalism, but simultaneously sit in your PJs eating Quavers as you type.
-So long as you deliver, no one needs to know that you’re sitting on the couch dressed as Olaf while your four-year-old prances around you in a Princess Elsa costume.
+The problem with working from home is that you want to convey professionalism, but also sit in your PJs eating crisps.
+So long as you deliver, no one needs to know your reality.
+That you’re sitting on the couch dressed as Olaf while your 4-year-old prances around you in a Princess Elsa costume.

-At Three, we believe in giving all our customers our low-frequency 4G Super-Voice (available in areas with 4G coverage) and in making indoor blackspots a thing of the past, we’ve even put together our favourite reasons to fall in love with Super-Voice.
-So no matter where you’re working from, if you’re in a 4G-connected area, you’ll get 4G signal so you can make calls, and not worry about dropping the other person on the line.
-We’ve currently got 84% of the UK population covered indoors, and we’re continuing to roll out this blackspot-busting feature to more places across the country this year.
+At Three, we believe in giving all our customers our low-frequency 4G Super-Voice.
+It’s available in areas with 4G signal and makes indoor black spots a thing of the past.
+We’ve even put together our favourite reasons to fall in love with Super-Voice.
+So, no matter where you’re working from, if you’re in a 4G-connected area, you’ll get 4G signal.
+You can make calls and not worry about dropping the other person on the line.
+We’ve currently got 84% of the UK population covered indoors.
+And we’re continuing to roll out to more places across the country.

-To achieve the optimal work-from-home situation, you’ll want a phone contract that lets you do everything you need it to, from texting your colleagues to organise meet-ups, to a personal hotspot allowance so you can keep working in transit, as well as no roaming costs abroad if your work takes you from your UK home to an Airbnb in Australia for a week.
+To achieve the optimal work-from-home situation, you’ll want a phone contract that lets you do everything you need it to.
+From texting your colleagues to organising meet-ups.
+A Personal Hotspot allowance so you can keep working in transit.
+No roaming costs abroad if your work takes you from your UK home to an Airbnb in Australia for a week.

 Or the she-shed.
 Or a room of one’s own, to borrow from Virginia Woolf.
 But frankly, if you don’t have a room, then a tidy desk will do.
-Or even working from home in your bed if that’s the space in your house that isn’t overflowing with plastic tat (otherwise known as your children’s toys) and piles of dirty shoes.
-Really, any place you won’t be tempted to faff will do.
+Or even working from your bed if that’s the space in your house that isn’t overflowing with distractions.
+Any place you won’t be tempted to faff will do.

-Having a space to call your own (even when you don’t have the luxury of much space), where you feel at ease and calm, is essential when trying to work from home.
+Having a space to call your own, where you feel at ease and calm, is essential when trying to work from home.
 Add background music, mood lighting, and whatever else it takes to get you into “work mode.”

-Top tip: Noisli provides background noises to help you maximize productivity and bring some soothing nature sounds to your workspace.
+Top tip: Noisli provides background noises to help you maximise productivity and bring some soothing nature sounds to your workspace.

 One of the things you might miss when you start working from home is the camaraderie and buzz of an office environment.
-You might be more productive when no one’s around, but you’ll also be lonelier, and you won’t have someone sitting next to you to bounce ideas off of or look over your email before you send it to that important client.
+You might be more productive when no one’s around, but you’ll also be lonelier.
+And you won’t have someone sitting next to you to bounce ideas off.
+Or look over your email before you send it to that important client.

-While you don’t want to feel like a hermit, you also don’t want to lose yourself in a Facebook-stalking spiral for three hours.
-Avoid the myriad distractions on your computer when trying to work with the SelfControl app, which will block social networking sites and other potential time-wasters.
+While you don’t want to become a hermit, you also don’t want to lose yourself in a Facebook-stalking spiral.
+Avoid the distractions on your computer when trying to work with the SelfControl app.
+It will block social networking sites and other potential time-wasters.

 Main pic: Pexels via Stokpic